mishimay/AsyncKit/README.md

     }
     ```

-1. Pass the process closures to the AsyncKit function and receive callback closure
+1. Pass the process closures to the AsyncKit function and receive result
   - e.g.

     ```swift